Join us and make YOUR mark on the World!

-We have multiple openings for a Process Control Systems Engineer.
-You will contribute to the development and implementation of distributed process control systems within the National Ignition Facility (NIF) and Photon Science (PS) directorate.
-You will be responsible for developing the control approach and implementing the LabVIEW-based applications and real-time control systems for a variety of laser and non-laser based control systems.
-The systems interface to control and the diagnostic instrumentation in high power laser systems, process optics and targets, and transport handling systems, which may have a high consequence of failure.
+We have an opening for a Process Control Systems Engineer.
+You will contribute to the development and implementation of distributed process control systems within the National Ignition Facility (NIF) and Photon Science Directorate.
+You will be responsible for developing the control approach and implementing the LabVIEW-based applications and real-time control systems for a variety of laser and non-laser-based control systems.
+The systems interface to control the diagnostic instrumentation in high power laser systems, process optics and targets, and transport handling systems, which may have a high consequence of failure.
 This position is in the Laser Systems Engineering and Operations (LSEO) Division, within the Engineering Directorate.

 This position will be filled at either the SES.2 or SES.3 level depending on your qualifications.
 Additional job responsibilities (outlined below) will be assigned if you are selected at the higher level.

-- Under limited direction, develop moderately complex to complex LabVIEW applications for supervisory, automated processing and/or device level controls.
+- Develop moderately complex to complex LabVIEW applications for supervisory, automated processing and/or device level controls.